cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

     image.Save("other_path.png", PngIo{});
 }
 ```
+Once we design the `PngIo` and `JpegIo` classes to implement the `IoInterface` we are able to pass them interchangeably in place of the `IoInterface` reference!
 Look how easy it is now to change the behavior of our `GrayscaleImage` without changing its code!
 We just pass a new **strategy** (i.e., one of the classes that implement our `IoInterface`) into it and it magically works!

-Now, to achieve this, we need inheritance in C++!
+And if we would want to work with some other image type we could just add another class that implements `IoInterface` and pass it instead!
+Neat, right?

 As you have undoubtedly noticed, I have not provided any implementation of our io strategy classes just yet.
-We will of course fill them in towards the end of this lecture but for now we have to take a step back and see how inheritance works in modern C++.
+We will of course fill them in, which we'll do towards the end of this lecture but for now I'd like to take a step back and see how inheritance works in modern C++, because to achieve the behavior we've just seen in C++, **we need inheritance!**

 ## How inheritance looks in C++
 ### Implementation inheritance
 In its simplest form, the so-called **implementation inheritance** is designed to simply extend one class, say `Base` with another, say `Derived`.
 We say that a `Derived` class inherits from a `Base` class which implies that any object of the `Derived` class contains a full copy of the `Base` class, including all of its methods and appending the data of the `Derived` class to the data stored in the `Base` object.
 <!-- TODO: add image -->

 Let's show it on a simple example as we always do.
-We have two structs: `Base` and `Derived` that inherits from `Base`.
+Let's say we have two structs: `Base` and `Derived` that inherits from `Base`.
 We show the inheritance by a `:` symbol after the name of the derived class followed by the name of its parent class, along with some access modifiers, here `public`, more on that later.

 These classes have their corresponding methods `BaseMethod` and `DerivedMethod` and some data, which we keep `public` here for illustration purposes.
-They also have a function with the same name `DoSmth`.
+They also each have a function `DoSmth` with the same signature.
 We then create an object of the `Derived` class and call both `Base`-specific and `Derived`-specific methods on it as well as print the address of the data it contains.
 ```cpp
 #include <iostream>